“You are not under the Law of God” Exposed

 While we were in our former sinful state, the Torah having exposed the passions of sins in us, that bear fruit to death, i.e. the penalty of death, has made us guilty of death which the Anointed of YHVH, the Messiah, took on Him.

 Thus, by dying with Yeshua, we are freed from our former sinful state, and by His resurrection we have become a bride to Him, the Messiah, to bear good fruits (deeds) to YHVH.
-This is what the apostle is simply saying.
+This is what the apostle is simply saying in his metaphor.

 The sins nailed on the cross, not the Torah